Part IX

 Archetypes and Polarities — Foundational Internal Mirrors

-Deeper within the cave, foundational mirrors appear as archetypes (universal patterns such as Sage, Shadow, Lover, Warrior) and core polarities (such as masculine and feminine energies, creation and destruction, light and shadow).
+Deeper within the cave, foundational mirrors appear as archetypes (universal patterns such as Sage, Shadow, Lover, Warrior) and core polarities (such as Structure/Yang and Flow/Yin, creation and destruction, light and shadow).
 These mirrors reflect the dynamics shaping psyche and perceived cosmos.

 Archetypes as Inner Reflections